Williams-Tang/MLOps-Practical-1/README.md

 ## About Me
 Hi, I’m Williams.

-I’m learning how to use GitHub Issues.
+I can see that I’m learning how to use GitHub Issues.

 Hi, I'm Wanderer.